JHComboMeal/Bellone/README.md

 # Bellone
-Calculating related stats of Bellone, mostly skill 2 or 3.
+Calculating stats of Bellone in the game Arknights (CN), mostly skill 2 and 3.